 (3) The Consolidated Fund is hereby permanently appropriated to the extent necessary for the purpose of crediting to the Fund such amounts as are to be charged under this Act to the Consolidated Fund in respect of the pensions and allowances referred to in this section.

+(4) The Treasurer may give a direction to the Board under the State Superannuation Regulations 2001 regulation 244 for the payment of a benefit to the widow or widower of a former contributor if —

+(a) the former contributor died after the State Superannuation Amendment Regulations (No. 2) 2006 came into operation; and

+(b) the widow or widower is not entitled to the pension set out in the Sixth Schedule item 2 because of the operation of paragraph (c)(ii)(I) and (II) in column 1 of that item; and

+(c) the Treasurer is satisfied that —

+(i) the marriage was of a bona fide nature; and

+(ii) the special circumstances of the case warrant the payment of a benefit to the widow or widower.

-[Section 62 inserted by No. 75 of 1973 s.17; amended by No. 78 of 1985 s.6; No. 6 of 1993 s.11; No. 49 of 1996 s.64.]
+[Section 62 inserted by No. 75 of 1973 s.17; amended by No. 78 of 1985 s.6; No. 6 of 1993 s.11; No. 49 of 1996 s.64; amended in Gazette 13 Apr 2007 p.
+1612.]

 62A.
 Widow’s pension enhanced initially